chrisgrieser/alfred-bibtex-citation-picker/README.md

 [^4]: `Hyper` is an artificial "fifth" modifier key equivalent to `⌘⌥⌃⇧`, and can be created using apps like [Karabiner Elements](https://karabiner-elements.pqrs.org/), [BetterTouchTool](https://www.macupdate.com/app/mac/32953/bettertouchtool), or [Hyperkey](https://hyperkey.app/). `Meh` is an artificial "sixth" modifier key equivalent to `⌥⌃⇧`.

-[^5]: Latex right now does not support page numbers.
-If you can code, feel free to make a PR implementing LaTeX citations with page numbers.